khanfarabi/ExplainableAI/README.md

 # Run The Code:

+In order to get the overall accuracy results in Explanation_Accuracy folder  for explanation_analysis.py file the following coommands need to be run:

 python explanation_analysis.py review # To get the all output of SHAP, LIME, and BERT for the Yel Hotel review data

 python explanation_analysis.py topic # To get the all output of SHAP, LIME, and BERT for the 20NewsGroup data